 Remember that head lice are not dangerous, so please stay away from drastic lice remedies such as shaving your kids head.
 This can make them feel self-conscious and possibly be worse than the lice infestation.
 That being said, you don’t want to be inactive about the situation either, so it’s a matter of striking the right balance.

 Many parents try retail lice shampoos from their local drug store.
-Unfortunately, these are less effective with each passing year.
+Unfortunately, these are less effective with each passing year in regard to lice removal.
 They’ve been used for so many years that some lice have become highly resistant to the chemicals and pesticides in them.
 Another consideration is that these pesticides are also toxic, and your child might have some allergic or other reaction to them, and the same goes for even stronger prescription varieties.
 Home remedies are another option but are frequently cumbersome in their application and ineffective as well.
 An important part of your success or failure is also in the application of any treatment.
 If you miss one or two nits or a couple lice, the infestation starts all over again in a week or so.

-Consider Having a Professional Treat Your Head Lice
+Consider Having A Professional Treat Your Head Lice

 As with so many problems, there are specialists when it comes to treating head lice.
 At Lice Lifters of Tom’s River, our lice clinic has been removing this problem from the heads of Ocean County families for years.
 We’ve also been doing so using 100 percent safe and all-natural techniques and products that won’t harm your little ones but will decimate the little critters calling their scalp home.
 If over-the-counter treatments aren’t cutting it or if you’d like to skip right to the best remedy available, then give us a call since we guarantee our results.